 South Africa and Guinea Bissau established formal diplomatic relations on 11 October 1994, even though the relations between South Africa and Guinea-Bissau date back to the common struggle against apartheid and colonialism.

 Cabo Verde

-South Africa and Cabo Verde exchanged diplomatic notes to establish diplomatic relations in 1994 followed by the signing of the Agreement on the Establishment of a Mechanism for Bilateral Consultation during an AU Summit in June 2015.
-It is expected that this agreement will strengthen bilateral relations between the two countries.
+South Africa and Cabo Verde exchanged diplomatic notes to establish diplomatic relations in 1994 followed by the signing of the Agreement on the Establishment of a Mechanism for Bilateral Consultation during an AU Summit in 2015.